Inside Bernie-world's war on Beto O'Rourke

 But O'Rourke's ability to connect with younger and progressive white voters — Sanders' source of strength in his losing 2016 primary against Hillary Clinton — puts him in direct competition with the Vermont senator.

 A Quinnipiac University poll released Dec.
-19 showed that 57 percent of Democrats between the ages of 18 and 34 have a favorable view of Sanders, while his unfavorable ratings are higher than his favorables with Democrats 35 and older.
+19 showed that 57 percent of voters between the ages of 18 and 34 have a favorable view of Sanders, while his unfavorable ratings are higher than his favorables with voters 35 and older.

 That explains the rush to define him in negative terms.

-Note: CORRECTION (Dec.
-23, 2018, 7:45 p.m.): An earlier version of this story misstated Sen. Sanders’ favorability among younger and older voters.
-He is viewed favorably by 57 percent of voters under 35 — not Democrats in that age cohort — and unfavorably by a plurality of voters in older age groups.